zachkepe/zachkepe.github.io/content/education/_index.md

     <img src="/images/education.png" alt="Education Image" style="width: 300px; height: auto;">
 </p>

-Throughout my academic journey, I have had the privilege of taking a diverse range of courses that have greatly contributed to my growth as a computer science professional.
-These courses include:

-- **Computational Thinking**
-- **Multivariable Calculus**
+I am currently pursuing a **Bachelor of Science in Computer Science** with a **Minor in Data Science** at Rice University in Houston, TX (Expected May 2026), and have maintained a GPA of 3.89/4.0.
+My academic experience has provided a rigorous foundation in both theoretical and practical aspects of computer science.

+### Relevant Coursework

+- Concurrent Program Design
+- Reasoning About Algorithms
-- **Algorithmic Thinking**
+- Computational Thinking
-- **Linear Algebra**
+- Algorithmic Thinking
-- **Fundamentals of Computer Engineering**
+- Fundamentals of Computer Engineering
-- **Intro to Program Design**
+- Intro to Program Design
+- Introduction to Computer Systems
+- Computer Ethics
-- **Practical Machine Learning for Real-World Applications**
+- Practical Machine Learning for Real-World Applications
-- **Probability and Statistics**
-- **R For Data Science**
+- R For Data Science
-- **Introduction to Computer Systems**

-Each of these courses has provided me with a solid foundation in various aspects of computer science, mathematics, and data analysis.
-From developing a strong understanding of algorithms and data structures to exploring the intricacies of machine learning and statistical analysis, these courses have equipped me with the necessary skills and knowledge to tackle complex challenges in the field of computer science.
+- Multivariable Calculus
+- Linear Algebra
+- Probability and Statistics

+These courses have equipped me with the skills necessary to tackle complex challenges in areas such as algorithm design, machine learning, and data analysis.